mircealungu/mircea/notes/thoughtstream.md

 sure, most of the attention is still redirected to consuming digital entertainment.

-a book on "how would the Dalai Lama" program he would certainly not get angry with ugly code
+a book on "how would famous people" program.
+Dalai Lama: he would certainly not get angry with ugly code.
+Jesus Christ: would spend 50% of the time thinking about the reader of his code (love the other as you would love yourself).
+LR is interested in becoming a co-author :)

 April, 4th